Already booked? Sign in or create an account

 You might be surprised to learn that Napier and the Hawke’s Bay region are home to the world’s largest gannet bird colony at Cape Kidnappers.
 Hatching season starts in November and birds leave their colony in May, so the spring and summer months are the best months to witness the nesting process.
 Bird watchers, rejoice!

 Hawke’s Bay is internationally renowned for its wine region, and some of the area’s biggest wineries are based just beyond Napier.
 A booked excursion, a private car, or a taxi are a few ways you can travel around to different regional wineries.
-There are over a dozen beyond the city limits, and though you won’t have time to visit them all, you can certainly try.
+There are over a dozen just beyond the city limits, and though you won’t have time to visit them all, you can certainly take in a few.

 Three Doors Up